xshalan/PopularMovies-Udacity/README.md

 #### <i class="icon-file"></i> Stage 2
 - [x] Tablet Mode.
- -[x] UI contains an element (e.g., a spinner or settings menu) to toggle the sort order of the movies by: most popular, highest rated.
+ -[x] UI contains an element (a spinner) to toggle the sort order of the movies by: most popular, highest rated and favorite.

 - [x] Movie Details layout contains a section for displaying trailer videos and user reviews.